 Copenhagen is a great place for a successful first time, solo travel experience, and it’s one of the most underrated cities in Europe.
 If you don’t want to be alone when you get there, it’s also one of the easiest on the planet to meet up with friendly locals and other single travelers.
 Most Danish speak English as their second language, so communication is rarely a problem.
 Hire a bike by the hour, day or week, and get out into the city.
 The many parks are an ideal place to mingle with locals and travelers picnicking, playing a game of football or just hanging out.
 Be sure to view the Danish Crown Jewels, housed in Rosenborg Castle, in use since the mid-17th century.

 Tulum is best known as the spectacularly beautiful seaside backdrop of the ancient Mayan city of Tulum, though in recent years, it’s become increasingly popular for meditation and yoga retreats.
-The many eco-friendly resorts and hotels set along the azure waters of the Caribbean are basic, but offer a perfect place for solitude and contemplation.
-Who needs TV with views like this?
+The many eco-friendly resorts and hotels sit along the azure waters of the Caribbean are basic, but offer a perfect place for solitude and contemplation.
+Who needs a TV with views like this?
 Visitors can join in on daily yoga classes, guided meditations or even snorkel and scuba freshwater caves.
 Spending a few quiet days here on the idyllic white sands, are a perfect way to de-stress and return home feeling refreshed.

-Zurich, Switzerland’s largest city, is renowned for its magnificent landscape as well as being a world leader in the financial industry.
+Zurich is Switzerland’s largest city, renowned for its magnificent landscape as well as being a world leader in the financial industry.
 Although it’s probably not for travelers on a tight budget, if you’ve got the cash, you’ll find numerous ways to spend it along with inspiration and beauty on nearly every corner.
 The city is quite safe, extremely walkable and it also has one of the most well-organized, most efficient public transportation systems in the world.
 Stay in medieval Old Town and you’ll find just about everything easily accessible.
 This area also has an abundance of bars and restaurants to suit all tastes.
-Be sure to take a stroll down Bahnnofstrasse, a street housing the rich and famous as well as underground bank vaults.
+Be sure to take a stroll down Bahnhofstrasse, a street housing the rich and famous as well as underground bank vaults.
 You also won’t want to miss the breathtaking scenes around Lake Zurich.

 Vancouver, British Columbia, Canada

 Vancouver is one of the most beautiful cities in the world.
 It’s also exceeding clean and relatively safe.
-This laid-back city is especially enticing in the summer months with the multitude of options for outdoor activities.
+This laid-back city is especially enticing in the summer months with a multitude of options for outdoor activities.
 The transit system is convenient and safe, though it’s also a great place to experience on foot or bicycle with lots of bike-friendly paths and bridges.
 Take a stroll around Stanley Park, explore museums and sample the many culinary delights including everything from fantastic food trucks to the Granville Island Public Market and the wide variety of restaurants.